alextwothousand/altv-os-indicators/README.md

   - A bug with the event call which sent the player across with the event arguments has removed that argument.
   - The event call is referenced **once**.
   - The indicator state uses the `vehicle.indicatorLights` property as it was intended for and only updates the state when it returns on the stream sync event.
+- Players were able to modify the vehicle indicator state from any seat, this has been modified to check for the `netOwner` from the client; and `driver` from the server.

 > The `package.json` version may not always be changed, but it will generally always have something to indicate it's intention as a fork of the original.